2025 Barbells for Boobs at GrandMastersRx

 then you’ve done your part there.

 That’s it.
 It’s a simple and powerful message, and it’s not hard.
-And it’s the foundation to everything, including, for our purposes here today: preventing breast cancer, early detection of breast cancer, and being as strong as possible if you do have to tolerate treatment for breast cancer.
+And it’s the foundation to everything, including, for our purposes here today: preventing breast cancer, early detection of breast cancer, and being as strong as possible if you do have to tolerate any type of treatment for breast cancer.

 Ed and I will be leading the kick off speech this year!
 Come and support those attending who’ve had and beat breast cancer.
 And then be there for workouts!
 Members of the box will likely know someone in every heat.
 Yell for them – help them get through it.
-Friends and family of the box can get on the schedule by texting Sam (so old school, we know!) or stopping by during open hours to sign up.
+Friends and family of the box can get on the schedule by texting Sam (still old school, we know!) or stopping by during open hours to sign up.
+We can accommodate Grace any way: from the hang, scaled loads, just a clean if you have shoulder issues – you know us: we’ll make it happen!

-If you sign up to do Grace, you’ll also be committing to scorekeeping for an athlete before or after you so plan on that.
+If you sign up to do Grace, you may also be committing to scorekeeping for an athlete before or after you so maybe plan on that.

 Plan on being there.
 Participate.
 Spectate.
 But join us!
 We should be done before noon.